{\L}ojasiewicz inequalities, uniqueness and rigidity for cylindrical self-shrinkers: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Professors William Minicozzi, Tobias Colding and Felix Schulze for several enlightening discussions about their work, from which this project arose.
-The author also thanks Ao Sun, Sven Hirsch and Antoine Song for helpful conversations, and is grateful to Prof. Fernando Cod\'{a} Marques for his support.
+The author also thanks Ao Sun, Sven Hirsch, Keaton Naff and Antoine Song for helpful conversations, and is grateful to Prof. Fernando Cod\'{a} Marques for his support.
+We would like to thank the anonymous referee for several comments that we feel have greatly improved the presentation of this article.

 This work was supported in part by the National Science Foundation under grant DMS-1802984 and the Australian Research Council under grant FL150100126.